OscarHuesos/DFT_Geant4_GeantV/README.md

 # DFT_Geant4_GeantV

 Implementation of the DFT-LDA and DFT-GGA in the Geant4 and GeantV frameworks.
 The vectorized implementations uses VecCore API and the respective dependencies.
 The basis set functions are STO-3G.
 The files needed are .pdb extension.
-Minimum C++11 required.

 ## Requeriments
 The implementation requires the same dependencies that the GeantV project.
 Please, visit :  https://gitlab.cern.ch/GeantV/geant

-- [GCC] >= gcc-9 g++-9
+- [GCC] <= gcc-9, g++-9

 - [CMake] >=  3.8.0